 Feature Import Support for KMZ, COLLADA, SHP, and DXF formats for building and object import.
 The Geospatial Abstraction Library is used for terrain import in DTED, DEM, and TIFF formats.

-Antennas Import simulated antennas from XFdtd or create textbook antennas for use in SISO, MIMO and Massive MIMO transmitter and receivers.
+Antenna Modeling Import simulated antennas from XFdtd or create textbook antennas for use in SISO, MIMO and Massive MIMO transmitter and receivers.

 Materials Electrical properties of the scene can be defined down to the facet level.
 An installed database of materials includes metal, earth, concrete, brick, wood, glass, etc. at various frequencies.